gagansharma18/IoTSession/README.md

 # JARVIS

+Before start you have to create key and cert file for local https connection from the device you're running the server
 ```
+cd IoTSession/JARVIS/localhostkeys
 openssl genrsa -out localhost.key 2048
 openssl req -new -x509 -key localhost.key -out localhost.cert -days 3650 -subj /CN=localhost
 ```